Genus Euglypha Dujardin, 1841

 Diagnosis: test elongate ovoid or pyriform, composed of overlapping plates, usually arranged in longitudinal rows.
 Aperture always with denticulate mouth plates.

 Remarks: This is a simplified key with only some main types.
 Euglypha is a large and common genus with numerous species; many species are hard to identify and may be part of species complexes.
-Recently a new genus Scutiglypha has been created, but molecular data doesn't support this genus.
+Recently (2001) a new genus Scutiglypha has been created, but there is no unique feature that separates it clearly from Euglypha.

 Fig. 1: a-c E. cristata b var. major d E. bryophila e E. mucronata

 Fig. 2: a E. brachiata b E. scutigera c E. acanthophora d-e E. tuberculata

 Fig. 3: a-d E. strigosa c var. glabra e-f E. rotunda